 At least three weeks before the final exam.
-Give Form 8 information to Graduate Coordinator
+Submit Form 8 online via MyPurdue account.

 Suggested Timetable for the Ph.D.
 Program

 • Register for classes each semester.
 Form to be signed by Major Professor.
 Pick up PIN number from the Graduate Program Coordinator